-- To define your Profile & Lifecycle Mastering settings, click Edit and complete the following settings:
+- To define your Profile & Lifecycle Sourcing settings, click Edit and complete the following settings:

 - When a user is deactivated in the app — Specify what action Okta should take if the user's account is deactivated in Okta.

 - Do nothing — No action is taken.

 - Deactivate — Deactivates users' LDAP account when they are unassigned in Okta or their Okta account is deactivated.
 Accounts can be reactivated if the app is reassigned to a user in Okta.

 - Suspend — Suspends users' LDAP account when they are unassigned in Okta or their Okta account is deactivated.
 Accounts can be reactivated if the app is reassigned to a user in Okta.

 - When a user is reactivated in the app: Specify what action Okta should take if the user's account is reactivated in Okta.

 - Reactivate suspended Okta users — Reactivate suspended Okta users if they are reactivated in LDAP.

 - Reactivate deactivated Okta users — Reactivate deactivated Okta users if they are reactivated in LDAP.